 Mr. Miranthis is an insurance and reinsurance industry veteran.
 He is a former President and CEO of PartnerRe, a leading global reinsurance group with a diverse book of business.
 Prior to joining PartnerRe, Mr. Miranthis was a principal of Tillinghast-Towers Perrin in London with responsibility for the European non-life actuarial consulting practice.
-He is currently a non-executive director of the specialty insurance group Hiscox Ltd., and of the life reinsurer Pacific Life Re.
-Mr. Miranthis has served on a number of industry associations including being a past chair of the Reinsurance Advisory Board of Insurance Europe.
-Mr. Miranthis holds an MA in Economics from Cambridge University and is a member of the Institute and Faculty of Actuaries.
+He is currently a non-executive director of the specialty insurance group Hiscox Ltd., of the life reinsurer Pacific Life Re and of specialist runoff insurer Riverstone International.
+Mr. Miranthis has served on a number of industry associations including being a past chair of the Reinsurance Advisory Board of Insurance Europe and vice chair of ABIR.
+Mr. Miranthis holds an MA in Economics from Cambridge University and is a Fellow of the Institute and Faculty of Actuaries.

-Everard Barclay Simmons, MBA, LLB
+Everard Barclay Simmons, LLB MBA

-Rose Investment Limited
+Chairman and CEO, Rose Investment Limited

 Mr. Simmons was a member of the Argus Group Holdings Limited Board of Directors for five years, from 2011 to 2015, and rejoined the Board in November 2018.
 Mr. Simmons qualified as a barrister in England and Wales and was called to the Bermuda Bar in 1998.
 Before returning to Bermuda in 2006, he completed an MBA at Harvard Business School and worked as an Investment Banker at Goldman Sachs in New York City.
 He serves as director on several other Boards in the Bermuda market focused on financial services regulation, banking, insurance and investments.
+He was recently appointed as a director on the board of Hamilton Insurance Group.